bugcrowd/templates/submissions/description/server_security_misconfiguration/missing_secure_or_httponly_cookie_flag/template.md

-# Missing Secure or HTTPOnly Cookie Flag

-## Overview of the Vulnerability

 The `Secure` and `HTTPOnly` flags on session cookies ensures that the cookies are sent to a server in a secure and encrypted manner.
 A lack of a `Secure` or `HTTPOnly` flag in {{target}} allows an attacker to access cookies via Person-in-The-Middle or Cross-Site Scripting (XSS) attacks where they could steal a user's session or extract information about the session.

 ## Business Impact